Table of Contents

 Parents will receive results in October and if your son meets the qualifying standard at 11+, you can apply for a Year 7 place at Marling School.

-Since 2013, Marling School has used the CEM 11 Plus exam by the University of Durham.
+Since 2013, Marling School has used the CEM 11 Plus exam by Cambridge Assessment.
 The test consists of two multiple-choice papers that cover the following subjects:

 Both tests are taken on the same day and each last 45-50 minutes.